2 - Medical

 - Run a fishing line or cordage through the bend of the hook.

-- Grab the ends of the string.
+- Grab the ends of the line.

 - Apply downward pressure on the eye of the hook.